Skip to main content

 3. On the “Create a new repository” form, ensure the ministryofjustice/data-platform-app-template template is selected

-4. Enter a repository name of your choosing.
+4. Enter a repository name of your choosing make sure to use hypens and not underscores.
 NOTE: the name of the repository will later be used to create your Cloud Platform namespace, and will be used in the URL to access your deployed app.

 5. Select “Internal” so that only members of the ministryofjustice organisation can see your repository